EPA proposal takes on health risks near US chemical plants

 The proposed measure is also intended to address short-term emissions spikes when plants start up, shut down and malfunction.
 If the proposal is finalized, it would impact roughly 200 chemical plants, the agency said.

-EPA Administrator Michael Regan announced the plan in St. John the Baptist Parish, Louisiana, home to the Denka chemical plant, which makes synthetic rubber and emits chloroprene, listed as a carcinogen in California.
-Denka is less than a half mile from an elementary school and has been targeted by federal officials for allegedly increasing the cancer risk for the nearby, majority-Black community.
+EPA Administrator Michael Regan announced the plan in St. John the Baptist Parish, Louisiana.
+It is home to the Denka chemical plant, which makes synthetic rubber and emits chloroprene, listed as a carcinogen in California.
+Denka is less than a half-mile from an elementary school and has been targeted by federal officials for allegedly increasing the cancer risk for the nearby, majority-Black community.

 “For generations, our most vulnerable communities have unjustly borne the burden of breathing unsafe, polluted air,” Regan said.

-According to the agency, the proposal would slash ethylene oxide emissions nationwide by about two-thirds and chloroprene by three-quarters from 2020 levels.
+The proposal would slash ethylene oxide emissions nationwide by about two-thirds and chloroprene by three-quarters from 2020 levels, according to the agency.
 Emissions that worsen smog would be reduced as well.

 The American Chemistry Council said industry emissions have declined over the last decade.
 It is concerned about the EPA’s proposal for reducing ethylene oxide, and says it is based on a faulty EPA risk assessment.